ubco-cmps/phys111_course/class/final.md

 - You will need a password to begin
 - Be scheduled exam during the official scheduled time
-- Be expected to join a Collaborate Ultra session, and then split off into breakout rooms according to your tutorial sections for invigilation (I will invigilate the tutorial exempt students).
 - Have the same rules as Tests.
 - Have a time limit of 2 hours and 30 minutes.
 - Include multiple choice questions (similar to Tests).